 What can we do about it?
 One important step we could take, Zingales says, is to draw upon the regulatory playbook from the dawn of the telephone industry, in which networks were made to work together to allow their users to call each other.
 Such forced interoperability between digital platforms could help restore competition online.

 Luigi Zingales: But you know, people say that data is the new oil.
 And Zuckerberg is the new Rockefeller.
 Now at the time of Rockefellerr, they used to say that he was more efficient.
 He was more efficient, but he controlled 95 percent of the refineries in the United States.

 And he had deals that restricted the ability of shipping oil in a competitive way with the railways.
 So he was, effectively, abusing his market position, and I think that it was the right decision for the antitrust of the United States to go after Rockefeller and break up Standard Oil.

 So if this was today, would you be in favor of breaking up Standard Oil, or not?

-The independent and nonpartisan committee spent over a year studying in-depth how digital platforms such as Google and Facebook impact the economy and antitrust laws, data protection, the political system, and the news media industry.Stigler Committee on Digital Platforms: Final Report
+The independent and nonpartisan committee studied in-depth how digital platforms such as Google and Facebook impact the economy and antitrust laws, data protection, the political system, and the news media industry.Stigler Committee on Digital Platforms: Final Report